By Matthew Smith, CEO @RoyaltyExchange

 - Multiple of last 12 month’s earnings.

 3. Social Signals.
 When bidders see that others are actively bidding on an auction, they feel more confident placing a bid as well.
-This increases the confidence of others, who then bid further.
-Conversely, when there are few or no other bidders, they hesitate and worry that they might be making a mistake.
+Which increases the confidence of others who then bid further.
+Conversely, when there are few or no other bidders they hesitate and worry that they might be making a mistake.